Hiking Ableman’s Gorge Wisconsin State Natural Area:

-When I got out of work we hit the road, I am always excited for a new hiking destination.
+When I got out of work we hit the road; I am always excited for a new hiking destination.

 We found a spot to park and got our boots on the trail.
 After about 10 feet we were faced with a decision to go left or right.
 We went right, don’t go right.

-We hadn’t noticed while driving by, the trail was right next to the Hwy.
+We hadn’t noticed while driving by; the trail was right next to the Hwy.

-This is not the sort of hiking I had been dreaming of while at work.
+Not the sort of hiking I had been dreaming of while at work.
 At least I was outdoors with my family.